mercix/CTC2ESP/README.md

 # Hardware
 You need:
 1. ESP32 based board, as you need two harware UARTs.
-(ESP8266 got only one harware UART Rx) - I used nodemcu ESP32 board.
+(ESP8266 got only one harware UART Rx) - *I used nodemcu ESP32 board.*
-2. Two UART <-> RS232 adapters.
+2. Two UART <-> RS232 adapters.- *I used SparkFun Transceiver Breakout - MAX3232*
 3. Ethernet cable to "slice up".

 # Communication between relayboard and displayboard